N.C. State returns to action, rallies past Virginia Tech

 RALEIGH, N.C.
 (AP) — Kai Crutchfield scored 10 of her 20 points in the last 4½ minutes, Jakia Brown-Turner finished with 23 points and No. 2 North Carolina State rallied from 14 points down in the fourth quarter to remain undefeated, beating Virginia Tech 89-87 on Sunday.

+“We’ve got some players who in crunch time can make some plays,” N.C.
+State coach Wes Moore said.
+“It was touch-and-go, for sure. … We’re going to take this win.
+I know it was a comeback win and all that.”

 The Wolfpack hadn’t played since Jan.
-3, and the three-week layoff showed.
-The lone absence related to the coronavirus test or contract tracing was a big one, with standout center Elissa Cunane missing the game.
+3. The lone absence related to a coronavirus test or contract tracing was a big one, with standout center Elissa Cunane missing the game.
 She is likely out for at least the next game, also against the Hokies.

+“Hopefully getting this game under our belt will help those who’ve been in protocol,” Moore said.

 Georgia Amoore’s 3-pointer with 4.4 seconds to play for Virginia Tech cut the gap to 88-87 before Raina Perez hit a free throw for the Wolfpack.
 A heave from near midcourt was well off the mark.